7 Tips for a More Earth-Friendly and Energy-Efficient Home

 With the celebration of Earth Day a few weeks ago and spring cleaning on the minds of a lot of homeowners, it’s a great time to make homes more earth-friendly and energy efficient.
 In fact, with only a few small, affordable changes, homeowners could be on their way to saving 20% or more on monthly energy expenses.
 Here, the home-efficiency specialists from share techniques on how to start saving right now.

-1. Use a Smart Thermostat
+1. Install a Smart Thermostat

-2. Hire a Professional to Perform a Heating and Cooling System Tune-Up
+2. Hire a Professional to Perform a Heating and Cooling System Tune-up

-“During your tune-up, it’s a great time to tap the expertise of an HVAC pro,” said Lisa Lange.
+“During your tune-up, it’s a great time to tap the expertise of an HVAC pro,” explained Lisa Lange.
 “We encourage customers to ask about thermostat settings, when to change air filters and bring any other questions they may have about the energy efficiency of their home.”